 Reducing Domestic Violence

-- Launched seven hospital-based domestic violence programs across Maryland
+- Launched nine hospital-based domestic violence programs across Maryland

 - Championed legislation to make child neglect a criminal act in Maryland

 Help us end domestic violence in Maryland.
 Visit the Maryland Network Against Domestic Violence.